Dark Eye Circles

 The main modalities of treating dark eye circles in Singapore are- tear trough fillers, lasers and topical lightening medications.
 Let’s go through the details of each treatment.

-Perhaps one of the most commonly requested treatment for dark eye circles in Singapore is fillers.
-Fillers plump up sunken areas with volume loss to overcome the shadow effect8.
+Perhaps one of the most commonly requested treatment for dark eye circles in Singapore is under eye or tear trough fillers.
+Under eye/ tear trough fillers plump up sunken areas with volume loss to overcome the shadow effect of dark eye circles8.
 Fillers also have an added effect of stretching the skin to correct fine lines, giving a more youthful and refreshed appearance.
 Even Katy Perry has openly admitted to using tear trough fillers to correct her dark eye circles!

 Fillers are made up of hyaluronic acid, which are hyrophillic in nature; meaning that these fillers attract water molecules to hydrate and fill the volume loss.
 What this also means is that the undereye area (tear trough) should not be overcorrected at the point of injection to prevent swelling around the eye.
 Examples of fillers brands and types commonly used for the tear trough are Restylane Vital or Vital Light and Juvederm’s Volbella.